-- BUILD THE SYSTEM: Identify the parts of plant water demand. - RELATE: Identify the relationships between the amount of water needed and the type, species, and size of plants. - RELATE: Analyze and interpret a plant's watering requirements in the context of monthly rainfall amounts. - TAKE A PERSPECTIVE: From the perspective of your rainwater harvesting system, construct an explanation of how climate will affect the plants that will be chosen.
+- RELATE: Identify the relationships between the amount of water needed and the type, species, and size of plants. - RELATE: Analyze and interpret a plant's watering requirements in the context of monthly rainfall amounts. - TAKE A PERSPECTIVE: From the perspective of your rainwater harvesting system, construct an explanation for how climate will affect the plants that will be chosen.